 In addition to athletic teams, the department of athletics and wellness manages a fitness, intramural, and recreational sports program.
 There are two fitness centers on campus, one in the Main building available to all students, and the other within the Residence Hall accessible by resident students.
 The fitness centers contain cardiovascular equipment, free weights and Nautilus equipment.
-Students who wish to utilize the fitness center must provide a doctor's note certifying that they had a recent physical exam and are medically cleared to use the center(s).
 All users must abide by the posted guidelines for effective and safe use of the center(s).
+The college has an established partnership with the Astoria Sports Complex in order to provide extended services for recreation and fitness including aquatics, fitness classes and recreation fields/courts.
+Access to the Astoria Sports Complex is open to all members of the Vaughn community at no additional charge.
+All users must abide by the posted guidelines of both the college and facility.

 The intramural program is determined by student interest.
 The intramural program is an opportunity for students to have short term commitments in a competitive yet collegial environment.
 Typical intramural activities include 3-on-3 basketball, coed volleyball, and flag football.
 Additionally, the athletics and wellness department provides recreational opportunities for students.
 Popular events include billiards/pool tournaments, bowling outings.
-Recreational opportunities may include swimming and fitness classes at a local sports complex.